-BSCI membership and commitment of all suppliers to respect the BSCI code of conduct
+Commitment of all suppliers to respect the ILO core labor standards according to the amfori BSCI code of conduct or an equivalent

 Only tier-1-suppliers commit directly to Brands Fashion to respect the CoC by signing the general terms and conditions of purchase and thereby clearly declare to avoid child labor.
-However we ask them to select pre-suppliers who follow the required social and environmental standards in line with the BSCI CoC.
+However we ask them to select pre-suppliers who follow the required social and environmental standards in line with the code of conduct.

-Audits according to the BSCI standard
+Audits according to the Code of Conduct

-We ask every manufacturing facility from a high-risk country2 to regularly (every 1-2 years, depending on the overall audit result) conduct audits by an authorized third party audit company.
-Any finding on child labor will result in the BSCI zero tolerance protocol and asks for immediate remediation.
+We ask every manufacturing facility from a high-risk country2 to regularly (every 1-2) years, depending on the overall audit result) conduct audits by an authorized third party audit company.
+Any finding on child labor will result in the amfori BSCI zero tolerance protocol and asks for immediate remediation.
 Brands Fashion reserves the right to terminate the business relationship immediately in such a case.